Another atypical Japanese fighter, designed in direct response to how the Japanese saw international trends in aerial combat.

 That leads to a few comments about usage of the Tojo.
 Its official name was “Army Type 2 Single Seat Fighter” (see “What’s in a Name – Japan” for a description of how long designations work) which would indicate the type entered production in 1942.
 But several prototypes were deployed right at the start of the war in Malaysia and Indonesia.
 Theoretically this was to evaluate the type and develop tactics.
 Some of the test pilots were determined to use the Tojo like any other fighter and had scathing comments about its worth.
 But a few pilots saw its true worth and were enthusiastic about its potential.
 The first full Tojo units were deployed to China in late 1942 and quickly proved to be the most effective Japanese fighter in theater.

 The Ki-44 proved particularly effective when the Japanese switched over to the defensive as the best interceptor they had.
 This was particularly noteworthy during the defense of the Home Islands from the B-29.
-As a non-Supercharged type the Tojo could not quite get up to B-29 formations above 30000 ft.
+As an early supercharged type the Tojo could not quite get up to B-29 formations above 30000 ft.
 Or if it did, its handling was very sloppy and the plane hung on the edge of a stall.
 But with its heavy firepower the Tojo could often be found just below the Bomber formations ready to pounce on aircraft damaged by AA or other fighters.
 At about this time the Japanese started making more regular use of ramming tactics; this was always controversial in Japan.
 Many unit commanders felt it was not good math to loose a fighter just to bring down one bomber, and of course, pilot survivability was always poor in this sort of attack too.
 In time, the Americans decided bombing accuracy would improve by flying lower, which played directly to the Tojo’s strengths.
 Eventually P-51 Mustangs were based on Iwo Jima to escort the B-29 formations and the same sort of epic battles took place over Japan that had earlier been fought over Germany.

 This subject is from the Hasegawa kit with Aeromaster decals.
 This aircraft was assigned to Warrant Officer Makoto Ogawa.
 The six eagles on the side of his plane represent his six B-29 claims at this point.
 He would finish the war with 9 kills, seven B-29 and two P-51.
 At least one of those B-29 kills was scored at night.
 His preferred method of attack was from head on and below.
 Many experienced pilots, both Japanese and German had discovered similar tactics to be most effective against American Heavies.
 Although usually this works out to the dreaded “twelve o’clock high”, perhaps the Tojo’s struggles at high altitude account for WO Ogawa preferring the twelve o’clock low attack.
 Or it may be because the B-29’s defensive strengths are little different than a B-17 or B-24.
 Either way, head on is a difficult problem for defensive gunners.